mon/PocketVoltex/Docs/Configuration.md

 For fast configuration of the HID lighting, download and run [this exe](https://github.com/mon/PocketVoltex/raw/master/Software/HidLights.exe) while config.exe is open and the controller is connected.

+## KShootMania configuration
+I recommend using the mouse+keyboard mode, as I have noticed slight jitter when using joystick mode - it appears to be caused when the knob rolls over from its maximum value to its minimum value.
+This also lets you bind START to the enter key, which lets you begin songs with the controller.

+However, if you would like to use gamepad mode, simply bind the keys as normal (page 3 of the input selection) and select `Analog X/Y` as the knob input.
+I find sensitivity at 100 works best.

 ## HID Lighting fix
 By default, HID lighting will crash after a few minutes of gameplay.
 To fix this, simply patch libinput.dll using [this tool](https://mon.im/bemanipatcher/pocketvoltex.html).